-- (a) A regular employee will be granted three working days off without loss of pay in the event of the death of a member of his/her immediate family.
-If an employee is travelling out of province, they shall be provided with an additional two days of unpaid leave of absence if requested by the employee. - (b) "Immediate family" shall be understood to include the employee's mother, father, son, daughter, sister, brother, spouse, father-in-law or mother-in-law, same-sex spouse, step-children, step-parents, grandchildren and grandparents. - (c) For purposes of this article, "spouse" shall be defined to include a common-law spouse with whom the employee has co-habited for a minimum of one year.
+- (a) A regular employee will be granted three working days off without loss of pay in the event of the death of a member of their immediate family.
+If an employee is travelling out of province, they shall be provided with an additional two days of unpaid leave of absence if requested by the employee. - (b) "Immediate family" shall be understood to include the employee's mother, father, son, daughter, sister, brother, spouse, father-in-law or mother-in-law, same-sex spouse, stepchildren, stepparents, grandchildren and grandparents. - (c) For purposes of this article, "spouse" shall be defined to include a common-law spouse with whom the employee is currently and has co-habited for a minimum of one year.